-5.3.10 Section 419 of the UK Companies Act 2006 shall not apply.
-Instead, the annual report shall be signed by the Treasurer of the States.
+- 5.3.15 Section 419 of the UK Companies Act 2006 shall not apply. - 5.3.16 The Treasurer of the States shall sign and date the directors' report.

 Remuneration report: interpretation of the UK Companies Act requirements for the public sector context